Home Shows A to Z

 Pop Music on British Television 1955 - 1999

 A weekday modern arts review show given the 11.15 pm time-slot after Newsnight.
-It was commissioned by BBC2's then controller and arts producer Alan Yentob and intended as a modern take take on the classic arts strand Late Night Line Up.
+It was commissioned by BBC2's then controller and arts producer Alan Yentob and intended as a modern take on the classic arts strand Late Night Line Up.
 Line Up had been brought back for a popular, but brief revival in late 1986 and probably suggested that a more permanent spot should be made for it, or at least a reboot.

-The music industry spotted the show straight away and made some of their biggest names available like REM, The Stone Roses, PIL, Tom Petty, Elvis Costello, while occasionally experimenting by putting people like Philip Glass together with S Express.
+The music industry spotted the show's potential straight away and made some of their biggest names available like REM, The Stone Roses, PIL, Tom Petty, Elvis Costello, while occasionally experimenting by putting people like Philip Glass together with S Express.
 In addition they would give time over to contemporary jazz and country.

 THE LATE SHOW